Derick E. Hingle/US Presswire

 After Winning Last 2 National Titles

-Like in 2010, this Alabama team has a quarterback returning for his second season as a starter (AJ McCarron), along with a strong running back (Eddie Lacy).
-Also like the 2010 team, the Tide will lose several starters on defense including four likely first-round picks (cornerback Dre Kirkpatrick, linebacker/defensive end Courtney Upshaw, linebacker Dont’a Hightower, and safety Mark Barron).
+Like in 2010, this Alabama team has a quarterback returning for his second season as a starter (A.J.
+McCarron), along with a strong running back (Eddie Lacy).
+Also like the 2010 team, the Tide will lose several starters on defense including four likely first-round picks (CB Dre Kirkpatrick, OLB/DE Courtney Upshaw, LB Dont’a Hightower, S Mark Barron).

 So how good will Alabama be in 2012?
 History suggests the Tide will be one of the best teams in college football, but not good enough to win a second straight national championship.
 Just like 2010.